I am a doctoral researcher in Industrial Relations at Warwick Business School, University of Warwick.

 Italian by origin, I graduated with a BA in Politics and Development Studies from SOAS, University of London in 2011, and with an MSc in Comparative Social Policy from the University of Oxford in 2013.
 Prior to commencing my doctoral studies, I worked as a research trainee at the European Foundation for the Improvement of Living and Working Conditions (Eurofound) in Dublin, Ireland and as a Research Fellow at the Institute for Employment Studies (IES) in Brighton, UK, where I conducted research on working conditions, industrial relations, labour market and skills policy in the UK and the EU.
-During my PhD, I have so far held visiting positions at the Department of Social and Political Studies at the University of Milan, Italy, and in the Centre for Sociological Studies and Research (CIES) at ISCTE-IUL, Lisbon.
+During my PhD, I have held visiting positions in Italy (at the Department of Social and Political Studies of the University of Milan), Portugal (at the Centre for Sociological Studies and Research (CIES) of ISCTE-IUL, Lisbon) and Ireland (at the Smurfit Graduate School of Business, University College Dublin).

-My doctoral research investigates changes in tripartism and concertation between governments and social partner organisations in the aftermath of the Eurozone crisis through a comparative study of four countries: Italy, Spain, Portugal and Ireland.
-The research investigates the causes and implications of recent evolutions in tripartite concertation in the Eurozone periphery, focusing on the changing role and strategies of trade unions and employer organisations in processes of structural labour market and social policy reforms under austerity.
+My doctoral thesis, which I will submit in summer 2019, investigates how the role of unions and employers organisations in policy-making evolves in the aftermath of the Eurozone crisis through a comparative study of four countries: Italy, Spain, Portugal and Ireland.
+The research investigates the causes and implications of recent changes in the dynamics of tripartite interest intermediation in Eurozone peripheral countries, and the role that macro-political exchange between governments, unions and employers organisations has played in shaping processes of structural labour market and social policy reform under austerity and during the emergent recovery.

 In my free time, I like to write and comment on current affairs and all labour-related issues - in the UK, Italy and beyond.